mahdi05tazwar/MathEval/README.md

 # Java Mathematical Expression Evaluator (MathEval)
-### Evaluates mathematical expressions containing brackets, division, multiplication, addition and subtraction stored in strings
+### An attempt to evaluate mathematical expressions containing brackets, division, multiplication, addition and subtraction stored in strings, without the use of tokenisation.
-### Algorithm written by Md Mahdi Tajwar Raeed (January 2024)
+### Wrote it as a fun experiment (January 2024)
 #### mahdi05tazwar@gmail.com
 <br>